EiichiroIto/ServoDesigner/readme.md

 #Overview
 ServoDesigner is a Scratch Mod for controlling multiple servo motors at the same time.

 It can set and change PWM value up to 30 servos.
-Although ServoDesigner can not control servos directly, it controls indirectly using network communication with program that controls servos.
+Although ServoDesigner can not control servos directly, it controls indirectly using a program that controls servos via network communication.

 #Description
 ServoDesigner provides servo sprites and looks blocks.
 A servo sprite is added to project then it creates new 20 variables corresponding to servo channels.